TheKenetics/add_mesh_changable_primitives/README.md

 Find where you put the ZIP file, select it, and click "Install from File"

 ## Using
-You can add a modifier empty from...
+You can add a Changable Primitive from...
 * 3D View > Add Menu > Mesh > Changable Primtives
 * 3D View > Operator Search > Create \*Changable Primitive name\*
 ## Notes